Movies You Missed:

 Miracle Mile: The Lore

-This film is a good example of how long the process of moving from screenplay to film can be.
+This film is a prime example of how long the process of moving from screenplay to film can be.
 The screenplay (penned by De Jarnatt) was named one of the top ten unmade screenplays in 1983.
 The writer’s unwillingness to compromise on the film he wanted to make kept the project in purgatory for years.

 De Jarnatt eventually optioned the script himself and struck a deal with Hemdale Films.
 With the backing of a studio that didn’t seek to neuter the stark tone, production began in March of 1987.

 Dazed, Harry goes back inside the diner, where his behavior grows increasingly erratic.
 He eventually gets the attention of Landa (Denise Crosby), a mysterious woman who appears to verify what Harry is saying.
-What’s more, she has connections that can ferry the handful of people at the diner to Antarctica, possibly the only safe haven after a large scale nuclear attack.
+What’s more, she has connections that can ferry the handful of people at the diner to Antarctica, possibly the only safe haven after a large-scale nuclear attack.

 The group—using the diner’s catering truck—set off to meet Landa’s associates.
 Upon realizing that they are driving away from Julie’s apartment, Harry jumps from the vehicle.
 Another car approaches and he quickly holds the driver at gunpoint.